 How to Select the Right Color Palette for Your Home

-Spring is the perfect time to freshen up your walls with a new coat of paint!
 Step 1: Choosing the right color for each room!
 This can often be a daunting task, but, we’re taking the confusion out of it by providing some helpful tips into coordinating all of those paint colors and selecting the right one for each room!

 First, we’ll start with offering a better understanding of the variety of COLOR SCHEMES available:

-There are 4 simple color categories to follow when you are choosing paint for any room and each one depends on what style you like best!
+We’ve outlined 4 simple color categories to follow when you are choosing paint for any room and each one depends on what style you like best!

 - Warm Spaces—Includes the warmer colors of the color wheel, such as inviting reds, oranges and yellows.
 These colors encourage socializing and activity, which are perfect for spaces you want people to congregate (i.e. living room or dining room).
 You can even create a warm space using tans, browns, and grays that have warm undertones.